Lion Air Flight 610: Victims

-Two confirmed foreigners were among those on board: The pilot was an Indian citizen named Bhavye Suneja and one passenger was an Italian citizen, former professional cyclist Andrea Manfredi.
+Two confirmed foreigners were among those on board: The captain was an Indian citizen named Bhavye Suneja and one passenger was an Italian citizen, former professional cyclist Andrea Manfredi.

 Response

 On 29 October, Indonesia's Transportation Ministry ordered all of the country's airlines to conduct emergency inspections on their 737 MAX 8 aircraft.
 The ministry also launched a special audit on Lion Air to see if any problems existed with its management system.
 The Transportation Ministry announced that all Indonesian Boeing 737 MAX 8 aircraft were airworthy and were allowed to resume normal operations on 31 October.

 A Basarnas spokesperson confirmed to reporters that the aircraft had crashed; Muhammad Syaugi, head of Basarnas, later confirmed that casualties had occurred, without specifying a number.